Tony Blackman: Career

+Service career

 Royal Air Force

 From October 1948 Blackman started his National Service at RAF Padgate near Warrington.
 He joined the RAF, in December 1948 as a Pilot Officer, training for 12 weeks at RAF Wellesbourne at the RAF School of Education becoming a Maths and Physics instructor at No. 1 Initial Training School at RAF Wittering, then learned to fly from January 1950 at RAF Ternhill with 6 FTS (No. 6 Flying Training School RAF) on the Percival Prentice, on the No. 38 Pilots Course.

+His service saw him fly the Vampires and Venoms with Nos 5 and 11 Squadrons, RAF.

-He joined the Empire Test Pilots' School (ETPS).
-He flew Vampires and Venoms with 5 and 11 squadrons.
-He worked at the Aeroplane and Armament Experimental Establishment (A&AEE), with B Squadron, until August 1956.
+Blackman joined the Empire Test Pilots' School (ETPS) as a prelude to working at the Aeroplane and Armament Experimental Establishment (A&AEE), with B Squadron, until August 1956.

+Test Flying career

+A contemporary of such distinguished aviators as John Cunningham, John Farley and Peter Twiss, Blackman formed part of a post-war cadre of a new breed of test pilot — one who could analyse the characteristics of the aircraft they were flying, but also work as an equal with the scientists and engineers trying to solve problems in aeronautical performance and design.
+A former fighter pilot who was a brilliant mathematician and had a degree in physics from Trinity College, Cambridge, Blackman was able to husband the unique attributes of exceptional pilot and first class engineer.

+Blackman tested all three of Britain's nuclear bombers — the Handley Page Victor, the Vickers Valiant and the Avro Vulcan.
+He also played a significant role in the development of the Hawker Siddeley Nimrod, a maritime patrol aircraft.

 Avro

-Blackman joined Avro as a test pilot, becoming Chief Test Pilot, and flying with Avro from 1956 to 1973.
+Blackman joined Avro as a test pilot, becoming chief test pilot, and flying with Avro from 1956 to 1973.
 He tested 105 of the Vulcans that were built.

+Although the original bomber, the Vulcan B1, had been in service since 1956, Blackman delivered the first of the B2s — a massive upgrade on the original aircraft — to an operational squadron at RAF Waddington on 1 July 1960.

 Avro won a contract to build the Mach 3 Avro 730, and he was to be the test pilot; the project was cancelled in 1957.
 He was offered to become a Concorde test pilot.
 He did fly Concorde (G-AXDN, now at Duxford) once, taking the place of Jock Cochrane at RAF Fairford.
 He was the test pilot for the Hawker Siddeley HS 748 (Avro 748) and the Hawker Siddeley Nimrod (designed by Gilbert Whitehead).